Henry Louis Le Chatelier: Scientific work

 In chemistry, Le Chatelier is best known for his work on his principle of chemical equilibrium, Le Chatelier's principle, and on varying solubility of salts in an ideal solution.
 He published no fewer than thirty papers on these topics between 1884 and 1914.
 His results on chemical equilibrium were presented in 1884 at the Académie des sciences in Paris.

 Le Chatelier also carried out extensive research on metallurgy and was one of the founders of the technical newspaper La revue de métallurgie (Metallurgy Review).

 Part of Le Chatelier's work was devoted to industry.
 For example, he was a consulting engineer for a cement company, the Société des chaux et ciments Pavin de Lafarge, today known as Lafarge Cement.
 His 1887 doctoral thesis was dedicated to the subject of mortars: Recherches expérimentales sur la constitution des mortiers hydrauliques (Experimental Research on the Composition of Hydraulic Mortars).

 On the advice of a paper of Le Chatelier that the combustion of a mixture of oxygen and acetylene in equal parts rendered a flame of more than 3000 celsius, in 1899 Charles Picard (1872-1957) started to investigate this phenomenon but failed because of soot deposits.
 In 1901 the latter consulted with Edmond Fouché and together they obtain a perfectly stable flame and the oxyacetylene industry was born.
 In 1902 Fouché invented a gas welder tool with French patent number 325,403 and in 1910 Picard developed the needle valve.

 Le Chatelier in 1901 attempted the direct combination of the two gases nitrogen and hydrogen at a pressure of 200 atm and 600 °C in the presence of metallic iron.
 An air compressor forced the mixture of gases into a steel Berthelot bomb, where a platinum spiral heated them and the reduced iron catalyst.
 A terrific explosion occurred which nearly killed an assistant.
 Le Chatelier found that the explosion was due to the presence of air in the apparatus used.
 And thus it was left for Fritz Haber to succeed where several noted French chemists, including Thenard, Sainte Claire Deville and even Berthelot had failed.
-Less than five years later, Haber and Claude were successful in producing ammonia on a commercial scale, acknowledging that the account of Le Chatelier's failed attempt had accelerated their research.
+Less than five years later, Haber and Carl Bosch were successful in producing ammonia on a commercial scale.
 Near the end of his life, Le Chatelier wrote, "I let the discovery of the ammonia synthesis slip through my hands.
 It was the greatest blunder of my scientific career”.